 DITA-FMx provides many ways to filter the content in your DITA files.
-The auto-conditionalizing options apply conditions to elements each time you open a file, and the Apply Ditaval as Conditions command can approximate the effect of applying a ditaval file to a topic file or book.
-You can also achieve filtering when generating a FM book from a DITA map by modifying the Book application's read-write rules file.
+The auto-conditionalizing options apply conditions to elements each time you open a file, and the Apply Ditaval command filters content by applying include or exclude actions (as defined in a ditaval file) based on attribute values.
+Ditaval filtering can be used on files while authoring (not recommended) and can be applied to the generated files in a book build.
+You can also achieve filtering when generating a book from a map by modifying the Book application's read-write rules.